wedesoft/www.wedesoft.de/_posts/2025-09-05-clojure-game.md

   add_force [::mem/int ::vec3] ::mem/void)
 {% endhighlight %}

-Here `::vec3` refers to a custom composite type defined using basic types.
+Here *::vec3* refers to a custom composite type defined using basic types.
+The memory layout, serialisation, and deserialisation for *::vec3* are defined as follows:

 {% highlight clojure %}
 (def vec3-struct